xm1n/TTSNeuro/README.md

 The Android prototype remains in the `app` directory.
 Open it with Android Studio if you want to experiment with the mobile approach.
+It now connects to the Node.js server via WebSocket and shows the AI response on the car display.
+Launch the server first and ensure the device has network access to it.